kameryn1811/Bandcamp-Player/README.md

 This tool is designed for:
 * Streaming freely available music from Bandcamp
 * Personal use of music you own or have permission to stream
-* Building a local playlist of your favorite Bandcamp content
+* Building a local playlist of new music you want to preview before buying

 Please respect copyright laws and Bandcamp's terms of service.
 Support artists by purchasing music when possible.

 ## Disclaimer

 This software is provided as-is for educational and personal use.
 The developers are not responsible for misuse.
 Please use responsibly and support the artists whose music you enjoy.